 6) Creating a new life from a mouse that was frozen for 16 years!

 Scientists have created clones of a mouse that had been dead and frozen for 16 years.
 It is the first time they were able to clone a frozen animal.
 Critics say it brings the world closer to the day when people will try to clone long-dead relatives stored in cryopreservation clinics.
 It could even lead to a macabre new industry – in which people leave behind ‘relics’ of their bodies in freezers in the hope that they could one day be cloned.
 Although scientists have been cloning a host of different animals, using genetic material from single cells, they have always used living cells.

 A genetic switch that gives tadpoles three eyes could allow stem-cell scientists to eventually grow human eyeballs or at least create replacement parts needed for repair jobs.
 If scientists could grow eyeballs from stem cells in the lab, the process would be a boon to individuals with damage to cells within the eye.

-Scientist investigated how “ectoenzyme” molecules which is located on the external surface of cells contributed to the development of locomotion in the African clawed frog .
+Scientists investigated how “ectoenzyme” molecules, which are located on the external surface of cells, contributed to the development of locomotion in the African clawed frog.
 The biologists injected the molecules into frog embryos that comprised just eight cells.

 One of the ectoenzymes triggered wonky eye development.
 When added to cells that would eventually form the head, the resulting tadpole sported three eyes instead of two.